Posted in Faith, Family

 This woman’s concern was that the Lord wouldn’t need her anymore because she had gotten a divorce and was broken.
 She was scared because she thought she would be viewed as a failure for not staying married.
 Again, my curiosity was piqued!
 I had been questioning the same things in my own heart!

 To backpedal for a second, I had grown up in a church all of my life.
 I had seen how the church treated people who had been divorced, and people who had children out of wedlock.
-So, this woman in the pastors’ story about her fear of being rejected seemed reasonable and also mirrored my current dilemma.
+So, this woman in the pastor’s story about her fear of being rejected seemed reasonable and also mirrored my current dilemma.
 I really wanted to hear this pastor’s response.

-He explained to this wounded woman, that though he was the pastor of a church, he would never be able to touch peoples’ lives the way she could, because he had never been “in her shoes”.
-She had gone through something he’d never experience.
-He realized and helped this poor young woman realize that God needs and uses ALL of us, especially those of us who are broken, because we all have something to offer His people.
+He explained to this wounded woman that though he was the pastor of a church, he would never be able to touch people’s lives the way she could, because he had never been “in her shoes”.
+She had gone through something he’d never experienced.
+He realized and helped this poor young woman realize that God would still love her and would use her in a way that she would be very familiar with.
 He said that God needs wounded healers because we can identify in ways other people can’t.
-And I thought, “THAT’S ME!
-I want to be a wounded healer!”
+And I thought, “He does still love me and He’s not done with me yet!”

 I was spiritually broken, but desired more than anything to know that God still loved me, even though I had walked away from a marriage that He could’ve fixed.
-I chose to walk away for my own safety and out of hope for a better life.

 However, after hearing this message on the radio, I was determined to find this church, listen to this pastor, re-establish my relationship with Jesus (I was a previous convert who had fallen away and embraced disobedience), and see how God could use me.
 My life was not over!